gvwilson/thirdbit/src/fiction/santas/index.md

 in the middle of the front yard, its stone eyes fixed on a snow-filled bird bath.[^notable-yard]

-[^notable-yard]: The houses on either side had a miniature Ferris wheel and a model locomotive in their front yards, though, so the statue wasn't really *that* notable.
+[^notable-yard]: The houses on either side had a miniature Ferris wheel and a model locomotive in their front yards, so the statue wasn't really *that* notable.

 Finner took a deep breath and knocked on the door.
 When nothing happened he knocked again.